OpenEPaperLink/OpenEPaperLink/Tag_Flasher/README.md

 RXD | 9 | 40 | O | O | R
 RSET | 10 | 39 | R |  | O

 Not all connections are required by all tags!
-If you want to solder fewer wires,
+If you want to solder fewer wires, skip the optional and unused ones.

 ## Flashing the flasher
 Clone the [Tag_Flasher repo](https://github.com/jjwbruijn/OpenEPaperLink/tree/master/Tag_Flasher/ESP32_Flasher) and open into PlatformIO.
 Choose the correct COM-port and hit 'Upload'.